sarzoblanca/Survivorship_Bias_CJS/README.md

 ## Data format

 Data SHOULD have the form of a matrix of 0's and 1's with the LAST column indicating the INITIAL age of the individuals (age of the individuals at the beginning of the study).
 Initial ages should start in 1, otherwise it should be changed in the function.

-The funtion will transform the data to the unique capture histories by intial age directly.
+The funtions will transform the data to the unique capture histories by initial age directly.

 ## Functions